realitio/parity-permissioned-puppet/README.md

 ...then move the resulting key file beginning UTC- to `modules/parity/files/secrets/account0`, and save the password at `modules/parity/files/secrets/user.pwds`

+If you're making a private node not already listed, edit manifests/init.pp to change "your-node-goes-here" to your node's hostname.
+You will also need to add your key, which is in the "address" field of the file you made at modules/parity/files/secrets/account0.

 The following are hard-coded:

  * modules/parity/manifests/init.pp: